-Students in this program are part of a small cohort that take courses together and receive individualized attention from faculty.
+Students in this major are part of a cohort that take courses together and receive individualized attention from faculty.

 Adjunct course work includes management skills, quality management and risk assessment, radiation sciences education, health informatics management, research methodologies, and an advanced practicum in a post-primary clinical specialty.

-Graduates are eligible to apply to sit for the professional certification examinations given by the American Registry of Radiologic Technologists (ARRT), State of Ohio’s Radiographer Licensing Examination, and/or the American Registry of Diagnostic Medical Sonography (ARDMS).
+Graduates are eligible to apply to sit for the appropriate professional certification examinations given by the American Registry of Radiologic Technologists, State of Ohio’s Radiographer Licensing Examination, and/or the American Registry of Diagnostic Medical Sonography.
 Certificate options exist for graduates of the program to continue their education in advanced clinical areas.

 Students in the radiologic sciences and therapy program are encouraged to contact the Office of International Affairs to find study abroad experiences related to health care that can strengthen their applications to majors and graduate study programs.

-Students may be selected to serve as a student intern with the Ohio Society of Radiologic Technologists (OSRT).
+Students may be selected to serve as a student intern with the Ohio Society of Radiologic Technologists.
 This internship provides students with a leadership position, professional connections and knowledge of the inside workings of a professional organization, from board procedures to serving on committees.

 Learn more about the Honors and Scholars Programs at honors-scholars.osu.edu.

-Students studying radiologic sciences and therapy can live in the Future Health Professionals Learning Community or join the School of Health and Rehabilitation Sciences Student Council.
-Students may also be nominated by faculty to participate in the School of Health and Rehabilitation Sciences Ambassador program.
+Students in the radiologic sciences and therapy program can live in the Future Health Professionals Learning Community.
+Students may also apply to participate in the School of Health and Rehabilitation Sciences Ambassadors program.

-Radiologic science professionals are employed by hospitals, physician offices, medical clinics, imaging centers, women’s health centers, industrial firms, manufacturers of imaging/therapeutic equipment and supplies, and governmental radiation safety programs.
+Radiologic sciences and therapy professionals are employed by hospitals, physician offices, medical clinics, imaging centers, women’s health centers, industrial firms, manufacturers of imaging/therapeutic equipment and supplies, and governmental radiation safety programs.

-For the past five years, 100 percent of students have passed the American Registry of Radiologic Technologists (ARRT) registry exam (between 10 and 14 percentage points higher than the national average).
+For the past five years, 100% of students have passed the American Registry of Radiologic Technologists registry exam (10–14 percentage points higher than the national average).

-Radiologic sciences and therapy students are eligible to compete for academic scholarships from their professional organizations, such as the Ohio Society of Radiologic Technologists (OSRT) and the Society of Diagnostic Medical Sonography (SDMS) Foundation.
+Radiologic sciences and therapy students are eligible to compete for academic scholarships from their professional organizations, such as the Ohio Society of Radiologic Technologists and the Society of Diagnostic Medical Sonography Foundation.